VisionAI-USF/TextureHeterogeneityDetection/README.md

 After you download the code, include all the folders (features, U, utils, Wavelet, and workflow) and their subfolders into Matlab PATH variable.<br>
-To do that in terminal you need to change working directory (<i>cd</i> command) to the one where the downloaded code is located.
-Then you can use the code below.
+To do that in a terminal you need to change working directory (<i>cd</i> command) to the one where the downloaded code is located.
+Then you can use the code below after starting Matlab.

 ```
 cur_folder = pwd();